 Honor your feelings.
 If you want to have a good cry, do so.
 If you want to hit a pillow, go for it.
 If you feel anger, it’s justified.
 If the ocean is calling you, take a walk on the beach.
 One caveat, however: Unless your doctor prescribes medication for you, do not take drugs to numb yourself.
 Excessive alcohol won’t solve the problem either.
 You can’t prolong the process.
 In fact, grief is very patient.
 If you don’t address it now, head-on, I assure you it will come back when you least expect it or want it.
 All of the above is sound advice, but will be useless if you don’t first take care of yourself all along.
 Pain often breeds stress, wearing down your immune system, leaving you vulnerable to sickness, which in turn aggravates your sadness.

 Practice simple daily habits.
-Exercise, even if it’s a 10-minute walk.
+Exercise, even if it’s a 10-minute walk, or if you can’t go out during this quarantine, you can do some exercise inside home, following tutorials in Youtube, for example.
 Try to follow a healthy eating plan, but don’t deprive yourself in the process.
 Take time every day to remove yourself from stressful activities.
 Instead, read, take a bath, meditate, call a friend.
-Human contact is extremely important.
-Also, get outside every day.
-Even going to the supermarket counts.
+Human contact is extremely important even if this is by phone or video chat.
+Also, get outside everyday -if you can-.
+Even going to the balcony or to your yard counts, during this crisis time.
 Be as kind to yourself as you would be to someone you love.
 When experiencing loss you can feel that there will never be life for you again, but just look around.
 The universe continues, and so will you.
 As hard as it is to comprehend, you will survive and probably flourish.
 This is the time when you have to trust that you’ll be okay, but maybe not right now.
 Be patient, even though it sounds impossible.
 When you’re ready, you will move on.
 It’s important that you spend time with your loss, and it’s equally important that you don’t reside there.
 Don’t settle for a life without joy.
 You deserve happiness again and you have to take the initiative to make it happen.

 Finally, don’t beat yourself up if you slide back into sadness or even depression.
 That’s natural.
 Be patient, but get back on the right road.
 A wonderful life is waiting for you now. ■